foundation29org/Dx29_server/README.md

 You can consult the documentation on the [architecture of the dx29 project](https://dx29.readthedocs.io/en/latest/).

 This project contains the core of the dx29 platform, the webapp.
-In particular in this repository is the server code of the project.This project contains the methods to access the different services that the client will need (TODO: client URL github).
+In particular in this repository is the server code of the project.This project contains the methods to access the different services that the [Dx29 client](https://github.com/foundation29org/Dx29_client/) will need.

 The project uses [gitflow workflow](https://nvie.com/posts/a-successful-git-branching-model/).
 According to this it has implemented a branch-based system to work with three different environments.
 Thus, there are two permanent branches in the project: